 Amphetamine overdose signs are often overlooked by an addicted individual because they have become accustomed to the way the drug makes them feel when they take high doses of it.
 Amphetamine abuse doesn’t happen overnight, however.

 Most people who have amphetamine overdose symptoms start out by taking a small amount of the drug because they received a prescription for it from a doctor or they decided to try it once at a party.
-Within a short time, their body adapted to its presence, and it became difficult for them to function normally without taking it.
+Within a short time, their body adapted to its presence by forming a tolerance to amphetamines, and it became difficult for them to function normally without taking it.

 Once physical dependence on amphetamines occurs, higher doses of the substance are required for a person to feel the same euphoria and bursts of energy they did when they first began taking it.
 This can cause them to take too much of it or combine other amphetamines together.